kit-data-manager/webpage/_collection-registry/index.markdown

 * Full implementation of the official RDA recommendation on Research Collections
 * Support for typed collections
 * (Optional) PID support for collections and their members
+* Smart-Collections for rule-based grouping of member items

 ## News